contractautomataproject/ContractAutomataLib/README.md

 The set of softwares supporting contract automata are now called "Contract Automata Toolkit", for continuity with its previous iteration.
 </p>
 <p>
-The source code has been redesigned and refactored during 2020, using the new functionalities introduced with Java 8 (streams, lambda).
+The source code has been completely rewritten in 2020.
+It was redesigned using the new functionalities introduced with Java 8 (streams, lambda).
 If you are reaching this repository from some previous paper on contract automata (e.g., <tt>JSCP2020</tt>, <tt>LMCS2020</tt>), you may be interested in checking an old version of the repository, before its refactoring.
 The latest version of this repository before its refactoring started is available at  <a href="https://github.com/contractautomataproject/ContractAutomataLib/tree/06c5c32519bb5b67a2e7d331b512cae0aa37a2e1">06c5c32519bb5b67a2e7d331b512cae0aa37a2e1</a>.
 The case studies of these papers can be found in this previous version under the folders <tt>demoJSCP</tt> and <tt>demoLMCS2020</tt>.